nonplayer/hammercrawl/hc_core_player.md

 ### Magically Restoring Lost CON

 If your CON has been permanently reduced due to taking damage below zero HP, then the only way to restore it is through advanced medical technology of 21st century or later (good luck finding that in your dirty-ass dungeon), or instead via a special alternate use of the Level 4 Cleric Spell *Cure Serious Wounds* spell (or similar potion or scroll).

-When *Cure Serious Wounds* is used to restore lost CON from damage, ignore the spell's normal printed effect and use the following description instead:

-#### Cure Serious Wounds

-* **Target:** One living creature
-* **Range:** Touch
-* **Duration:** Permanent
-* **Effect:** Restore 1d4 + Caster Level in lost CON stat points to the target.
-The caster can target themselves with this spell.
+See the Magic Section for specific spell details.

 ## Death